tek-kol/CaskMaster/Assignments/Assignment4.md

     > Assertions.assertTrue(response.getBody() instanceof Brewery);
 [ ] I want a central place to organize my URLs, where should that live?
 What extension?
     >
-[ ] Test.searchForBreweries is being garbage: In browser returns Array, in test, empty
+[ ] Test.searchForBreweries is being garbage: In browser returns Array, in test, empty.
+!
+SSL Error: Self signed certificate in certificate chain !
+    >

 [Cosmetic]